Graduate Program in Southeast Asian Studies

 SEAS 206 Media in Southeast Asia

-In addition, they select four other seminars (at graduate and upper division level) in accordance with their main field of interest and pending approval by the Graduate Advisor and the student’s Thesis Committee.
-A total of 40 units of coursework, including thesis, are required for the degree in Southeast Asian Studies.
+In addition, they select four other seminars (at graduate and upper division level), in accordance with their main field of interest and pending approval by the Graduate Advisor and the student’s SEAS faculty advisor.
+A total of 40 units of coursework, including thesis (Track 1) or written report (Track 2), are required for the degree in Southeast Asian Studies.

-Students concurrently enrolled in another M.A. graduate program may, when appropriate, include units earned in that program toward the 40 units of the M.A. in Southeast Asian Studies.
-However, there must be at least 36 units uniquely applied to the Southeast Asian Studies degree.
-If the concurrent program requires a thesis, students may (with the approval of the Southeast Asian Studies faculty) be awarded the M.A. degree by passing a comprehensive examination.
+Students concurrently enrolled in another M.A. graduate program in a cooperating department (Anthropology, Comparative Literature, Ethnic Studies, History, or Music) may include up to 16 units earned in that program toward the 40 units of the M.A. in Southeast Asian Studies.
+For all others, there must be at least 36 units uniquely applied to the Southeast Asian Studies degree.
+If the concurrent program requires a thesis, students may (with the approval of the Southeast Asian Studies faculty) be awarded the M.A. degree by passing a comprehensive oral examination on the basis of that thesis connected to Southeast Asia and its diasporas.

-Students are to conduct original research that should form the basis for a thesis, to be written under the supervision of a member of the program who also functions as the chair of their Thesis Committee.
-At the beginning of the second year students should write a research proposal outlining their research project.
-Approximately ten pages in length this proposal should describe the aims of the research and provide a broader theoretical framework.
-After this is approved students begin to conduct individual research in the field or in the library.
-The finished thesis should be a minimum of 40-50 pages in length.
-Before filing the thesis with the Graduate Division students must pass a formal oral examination.
+Students on this track must conduct original research that forms the basis for a thesis, to be written under the supervision of a member of the program who also functions as the chair of their Thesis Committee.
+At the beginning of the second year (if not sooner), students should write a research proposal outlining their research project.
+Approximately 8-10 pages in length, this proposal should describe the aims of the research and provide a broader theoretical framework.
+After the proposal is approved by the Thesis Committee, and a copy submitted to the SEATRiP Graduate Advisor, students begin to conduct individual research in the field or in the library.
+During this time, students must enroll in a minimum of 4 units of Thesis Study (SEAS 299) or Directed Research (SEAS 297) under the supervision of a Southeast Asian Studies faculty who also functions as the chair of their Thesis Committee.
+The finished thesis should be a minimum of 50-60 pages in length.
+Before filing the thesis with Graduate Division, students must pass a formal oral examination based on tbe thesis.
+The Thesis Committee must have a minimum of two SEATRiP faculty members.

 All master’s students must be enrolled for at least three quarters to fulfill the University residency requirement and must hold at least a 3.00 GPA in all upper division and graduate level course work related to the degree.
 A minimum of 36 units must be completed of which 24 must be graduate level (200 level).